TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

-### D --> We've implemented a retry + progressive backoff mechanism
+### D --> We've implemented a Retry + Progressive backoff mechanism

-1 --> We were adamant on implementing some sort of error handling mechanisms:-
+1 &rarr; We were adamant on implementing some sort of error handling mechanisms:-

+ _Point 1_ --> Something that assures us that **despite of temporary setbacks or transient errors, our application will still be well-equipped to run reliably**
 >
-> _Point 1_ --> Something that assures us that **despite of temporary setbacks or transient errors, our application will still be well-equipped to run reliably**
->
-  ➡️ **We'll maintain a good level of Operational stability + Service continuity 👍**
+  ➡️ **That'll help us maintain a good level of Operational stability + Service continuity 👍**
 >
 > </br>
 >